Skip to main content

 3. The system automatically creates service records from your text

-4. Review and edit the parsed entries
+4. Review and edit the parsed entries — tap any category card to see what was extracted

 5. Remove any incorrect entries